jsmarble/codecisions/content/post/kubernetes-start-to-finish-joining-worker-nodes.md

-+++
+---
-date = 2019-11-07T00:43:00Z
+date: "2019-11-07T00:43:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "kubernetes-start-to-finish-joining-worker-nodes"
+slug: kubernetes-start-to-finish-joining-worker-nodes
-title = "Baremetal Kubernetes Cluster - Joining Worker Nodes"
+title: Baremetal Kubernetes Cluster - Joining Worker Nodes

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In the [previous post](__GHOST_URL__/baremetal-kubernetes-cluster-creating-the-cluster/), we created the Kubernetes cluster and master node.
 In this post, we'll be joining the worker nodes to the Kubernetes (k8s) cluster.